FNNDSC/pfdo/README.rst

 ----------------------

 .. code:: html
         --inputDir <inputDir>
-        Input base directory to traverse.

-        --outputDir <outputDir>
+        Input directory to examine.
+The downstream nested structure of this directory is examined and recreated in the <outputDir>.

+        [--outputDir <outputDir>]
-        The output root directory that will contain a tree structure identical to the input directory, and each "leaf" node will contain the analysis results.
+        The directory to contain a tree structure identical to the input tree structure, and which contains all output files from the per-input-dir processing.

+        [--test]
+        If specified, run the "dummy" internal callback loop triad.
+The test flow simply tags files in some inputDir tree and "touches" them to a reconstiuted tree in the output directory, prefixed with the text "analyzed-".

+        [--maxdepth <dirDepth>]
+        The maximum depth to descend relative to the <inputDir>.
+Note, that this counts from zero!
+Default of '-1' implies transverse the entire directory tree.

+        [--relativeDir]
+        A flag argument.
+If passed (i.e. True), then the dictionary key values are taken to be relative to the <inputDir>, i.e. the key values will not contain the <inputDir>; otherwise the key values will contain the <inputDir>.

         [--inputFile <inputFile>]
         An optional <inputFile> specified relative to the <inputDir>.
-If specified, then do not perform a directory walk, but convert only this file.
+If specified, then do not perform a directory walk, but target this specific file.

-        [--man]
-        Show full help.

-        [--synopsis]
-        Show brief help.

-        [--json]
-        If specified, output a JSON dump of final return.

-        [--verbosity <level>]
-        Set the app verbosity level.

-            0: No internal output;
-            1: Run start / stop output notification;
-            2: As with level '1' but with simpleProgress bar in 'pftree';
-            3: As with level '2' but with list of input dirs/files in 'pftree';
-            5: As with level '3' but with explicit file logging for
-                    - read
-                    - analyze
-                    - write

-        [--followLinks]
-        If specified, follow symbolic links; otherwise symbolic links are bypassed.

-        [--overwrite]
-        If specified, allow for overwrite of existing files.

         [--fileFilter <someFilter1,someFilter2,...>]
         An optional comma-delimated string to filter out files of interest